trevoruptain/mcp-local-relay/README.md

 [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](https://opensource.org/licenses/MIT)

-This command-line tool acts as a bridge, allowing local MCP clients that use standard input/output (`stdio`), like **Claude Desktop**, to interact with a _specific_ remote MCP Server you've configured using the [MCP Kit Web App](https://app.mcpkit.ai).
+This command-line tool acts as a bridge, allowing local MCP clients that use standard input/output (`stdio`), like **Claude Desktop**, to interact with remote MCP Servers you've configured using the [MCP Kit Web App](https://app.mcpkit.ai).

-It proxies requests to **one** target server, making its tools and resources available locally.
+It proxies requests to **one** target server at a time, making its tools and resources available locally.

 ## Getting Started (Claude Desktop Example)